-The hospital is currently undergoing the $150 million Dubbo Hospital Redevelopment project that will provide new, state-of-the-art facilities to improve both patient care and learning opportunities for medical students.
+The hospital has undergone a $150 million Dubbo Hospital Redevelopment Project providing new, state-of-the-art facilities to improve both patient care and learning opportunities for medical students.

 Dubbo Private Hospital is a medical, surgical and post-natal hospital that services Dubbo and the surrounding catchment.
 It offers a comprehensive range of acute medical and surgical services and rehabilitation programs, with consulting rooms and on-site radiology and pathology services.

 Orange Health Service opened in 2011 when the former Orange Base Hospital and Bloomfield Hospital were amalgamated into a single hospital.
 Comprising 520 beds and housing a range of specialties, it is the largest rural hospital in NSW.